 - portal shunts

 - portal or pulmonary hypertension 7

-The origin of FNH is thought to be due to a hyperplastic growth of normal hepatocytes with a malformed biliary draining system, possibly in response to a pre-existent arteriovenous malformation 1,4.
+The origin of focal nodular hyperplasia is thought to be due to a hyperplastic growth of normal hepatocytes with a malformed biliary drainage system, possibly in response to a pre-existent arteriovenous malformation 1,4.
 The arterial supply is derived from the hepatic artery whereas the venous drainage is into the hepatic veins.
-FNH does not have a portal venous supply 9.
+Focal nodular hyperplasia does not have a portal venous supply 9.

 - typical: 80%